 We make a lot of decisions every day.
 Some simple, some difficult, and some we don’t even notice.
-How can we make our employees make the right decisions in a way that they grow personally and contribute effectively to the organisation?
-Read about nudge theory in practice - while it is used to influence employee behaviour.
+How can we make our employees make the right decisions in a way that they grow personally and contribute effectively to the organization?
+Read about nudge theory in practice - while it is used to influence employee behavior.

 “On an average, a human brain makes 35,000 decisions each day,” says Barbara Sahakian, a clinical neuropsychology professor at the Cambridge University and the author of the book Bad Moves: How decision making goes wrong, and the ethics of smart drugs.
 Just choosing what we eat constitutes at least 200 decisions.
 Fascinating, isn’t it?

 Now imagine if we were consciously making all these decisions.
 Ugh!